AlexTISYoung/snipar/docs/pGWAS.rst

 Required positional arguments:

 **genofile**
-   Path to genotypes in HDF5 format
+   Path to genotype file in HDF5 format

 **phenofile**
    Location of the phenotype (response) file with format: FID, IID, y1, y2, ...